adambard/learnxinyminutes-docs/hack.html.markdown

 ## More Information

-Visit the [Hack language reference](http://docs.hhvm.com/manual/en/hacklangref.php) for detailed explainations of the features Hack adds to PHP, or the [official Hack website](http://hacklang.org/) for more general information.
+Visit the [Hack language reference](http://docs.hhvm.com/manual/en/hacklangref.php) for detailed explanations of the features Hack adds to PHP, or the [official Hack website](http://hacklang.org/) for more general information.

 Visit the [official HHVM website](http://hhvm.com/) for HHVM installation instructions.